vmware/ansible-for-nsxt/README.md

 #### Policy API
 Policy API modules are aggregated such that logical constructs related to an NSX resource can be configured using a single playbook.
 They can be identified with prefix *nsxt_policy_*.
 The below list outlines the supported modules and the resources that can be configured through a module.

+Note that the Policy modules are supported only for NSX-T 3.0 and above.

 1. Tier-0 Gateway (nsxt_policy_tier0)
    1. Tier-0 Locale Services
    2. Tier-0 Static Routes